ADMISSION RELATED FAQ

-- Yes, if the test grade of the prerequisite course(s) is 3, 4, or 5.
-Students would indicate on CASPA if a course was taken for AP credit.
+- The GVSU PAS program accepts Advanced Placement (AP) from high school to fulfill course prerequisites.
+If the test grade of the prerequisite course(s) is 3, 4, or 5.
+Students must indicate on CASPA if a course was taken for AP credit.
 It is the program's right to ask students for official documentation.

-- Immunology, Medical Ethics, Pharmacology, Pathophysiology, Nutrition, and Cadaver lab are all courses that are not required for admission; however, PAS faculty have found that these courses are beneficial for success in the GVSU PAS program.
+- Recommended courses for the GVSU PAS program include Immunology, Medical Ethics, Pharmacology, Pathophysiology, Nutrition, and Cadaver lab.
+PAS program faculty have found that these courses are beneficial for success in the program.

 HEALTH CARE EXPERIENCE HOURS